Skip to main content

 • Every act.
 Every time.

-You can read SSU's full definitions of consent, capacitation, and coercion in CSU Executive Orders 1096 & 1097.
+You can read SSU's full definitions of consent, capacitation, and coercion in CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation.

 Fully informed and freely given consent cannot truly be given if a person is incapacitated.